1. How are the lessons organized? Are the students supposed to speak during the lessons?

 If you missed a lesson, do not worry!
-All the students of the course have access to our Knowledge Space Online Platform where we have carefully structured all the materials of the course.
+All the students of the course have access to our online platform where we have carefully structured all the materials of the course.
 In a short time after every lesson we post there a link to the lesson recording.
 If you have any further questions, you can ask them in the discussion forum where our teachers advise you on the material of the lesson you missed.

 4. How are parents informed about students’ progress?

 We provide parents with clear, meaningful and objective information on their child’s progress at every stage of the learning process.
 At the end of each term we send an extended report on the students’ learning progress to the parents’.
-All the current marks and teachers’ feedbacks on the students’ strengths and weaknesses parents can find at our Knowledge Space Online Platform.
+All the current marks and teachers’ feedbacks on the students’ strengths and weaknesses parents can find at our online platform.

 5. How are the students assessed?

 Assessment is organized on three levels.
 The first level is formative assessment at every lesson where the teacher gives advice on what to do in order to achieve better progress.
 Progress tests, the second type of assessment, are conducted at the end of every unit and show the level of learners’ success in each of the themes.
 They contribute to the final mark given to the course.
 At the end of the course students do a final test in a format of the iPrimary examinations in which all knowledge and skills developed in the course are assessed.

 6. Is it possible to complete Primary Curriculum Course with only one lesson a week?